 Widener Provost and Senior Vice President for Academic Affairs Stephen Wilhite presented Madigosky with the award, highlighting student reactions to Madigosky's teaching.
 "He displays a passion for the subject that makes class interesting and motivates the students to learn," Wilhite read from Madigosky's nomination.
 "He is always helpful and cares a lot about student progress."

 Madigosky's efforts to engage students in research and service extend within and well beyond Widener's campus.Most recently, he traveled with students to Las Lajas Farms in Costa Rica to teach about organic coffee growth.
-While there, the students helped pick beans for Widener's own coffee brand, WU Brew, which Madigosky launched earlier this year with Widener alumni who own Golden Valley Coffee Roasters in West Chester, Pa.
+While there, the students helped pick beans for Widener's own coffee brand, WU Brew.
 A percentage of sales revenue gets donated to Widener's environmental science department to fund future learning excursions.

 Because Las Lajas Farms produces certified organic, shade-grown and bird-friendly coffee, the sale of WU Brew also helps preserve and restore natural habitats – a mission that's both professional and personal for Madigosky.